jonassiewertsen/statamic-livewire/README.md

 It's as easy as it get's to get stared with Livewire if using Statamic 3.

 ## Installation
-Pull in your package with composer
+Pull in the Livewire package with composer

 ```bash
 composer require jonassiewertsen/statamic-livewire
 ```